William B. Gartner, Ph.D.

 - 1975 Bachelor of Business Administration (Accounting), University of Washington

-Gartner, William B. (in press).
-Notes towards a theory of (entrepreneurial) possibility.
-In Chell, Elizabeth and Mine Karatas-Ozkan (Eds.)
+Gartner, William B. (2014).
+Notes towards a theory of entrepreneurial possibility.
+In Elizabeth Chell and Mine Karatas-Ozkan (Eds.)
 Handbook of Research in Small Business and Entrepreneurship.
-Cheltenham, UK: Edward Elgar.
+Cheltenham, UK: Edward Elgar, pp. 25-37.

 Gartner, William B. (2013).
 Creating a community of difference in entrepreneurship scholarship.
 Entrepreneurship and Regional Development.
 25 (1-2): 5-15.

 Tedmanson, Deirdre, Verduyn, Karen, Essers, Caroline, and William B. Gartner (2012), Critical perspectives in entrepreneurship research.
 Organization.
 19 (5): 531-541.